Wednesday, October 9, 2024

 Presentation-wise, Earthbound is pretty much on par with its predecessor.
 It mostly looks like a more refined version of the distinct and charming Peanuts-inspired artstyle of the original, with a more garish color palette, some neat comic book-inspired embellishments like speech bubbles, and some really cool and trippy background effects for the battle screen.
 I do somewhat prefer the more muted color palette of Mother but that's really just me nitpicking here.
 The soundtrack is similarly about on the same level.
 Earthbound obviously has the larger soundtrack and boasts a lot of the most iconic Nintendo tracks pretty much ever, like Onett, Apple Kid's Theme, Buy Something Will Ya, and Sanctuary Guardian.
 The battle themes in particular are probably the biggest improvement, there's a lot more of them and they're all great.
 However, I still think I prefer the heavy rock/blues influence that game's soundtrack has over the trippy ambient synths of Earthbound's OST, and frankly most of Earthbound's best tracks are frontloaded into the first half of the game.

-I know I was really harsh on Earthbound, but keep in mind that this is mostly in comparison with Mother.
+I know I was a bit harsh on Earthbound, but keep in mind that this is mostly in comparison with Mother.
 That game really resonated with me in ways I didn't expect and Earthbound didn't quite manage to have that same impact on me.
 That being said, despite its many quirks, Earthbound was still a really fun time.
 It's weird, it's charming, it looks and sounds great, it constantly tosses memorable setpieces at you, and its battle system is way more fun than I could've expected.
 Without the thick atmosphere of its predecessor or the emotional story of its successor, it's still probably my least favorite Mother game, but that's not saying much, I can now definitively say that I think they're all great.

 4/5 Stars